CarmenTajuelo/stem-tarot/README.md

 All tarot data comes from this public API:
 👉 [https://6872278c76a5723aacd3cbb3.mockapi.io/api/v1/tarot](https://6872278c76a5723aacd3cbb3.mockapi.io/api/v1/tarot)
 The API is public and does not require authentication.
+All images include attribution data (author, license, licenseUrl) and should be credited properly.

 ---